guyardon/Customizing-Your-Models-with-TensorFlow-2/README.md

 # Customizing-Your-Models-with-Tensorflow-2

 This repository contains my Jupyter Notebooks for the assignments in the course "Customizing your Models with Tensorflow 2" from Imperial College London on Coursera.
+Course 2/3 of the "Tensorflow 2 for Deep Learning Specializiation".

 - Week 1: The Keras Functional API
 - Week 2: Data Pipeline